maplexgitx0302/QML-QCGNN/README.md

 ### Quick Start
 ##### Training and Prediction
 All main procedure can be executed through `./g_main.ipynb`, and most of the configuration can be setup in `./config.json`.
-You can simply uncomment the code you want to test in the last two sections (*Training* and *Prediction*).
+You can simply uncomment the code you want to test in the last two sections (*Training Cell* and *Prediction Cell*).

 - Training
     - **Uncomment** and modify the model hyperparameters you want to train, also set up the random seeds if needed.